Licensing Guides

 Maryland HVAC Training Programs and Schools

-In fact, most HVAC technicians nationwide hold some kind of post-secondary degree or certificate.
 There are currently two main organizations that approve HVAC programs and schools nationwide: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
-However, currently, there are no programs accredited by either organization in Maryland, possibly because the state encourages the apprentice route instead.
+HVAC Excellence has accredited the University of Maryland - Baltimore County as well as Loyola University.

 Here's a great list of the best HVAC schools in Maryland: